jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

   to.
 Posts, responses, and comments made by Community TAs are marked with a **Community TA** identifier.

-* **Group Community TA** - this role is given to learners who can help course teams moderate discussions.
-The Group Community TA role has discussion moderation capability only if course discussions are divided based on either cohorts or enrollment tracks.
+* **Group Community TA** - this role is given to learners who can help course teams moderate discussions for a specific group of learners.
+The Group Community TA role has discussion moderation capability only if course discussions are divided.
 Posts, responses, and comments made by Group Community TAs are marked with a **Community TA** identifier.

-  If the course has divided discussions, Group Community TAs can see and moderate only the posts of learners who are in the same group that they themselves belong to.
+  If a course has divided discussions, Group Community TAs can see and moderate only the posts of learners who are in the same group that they themselves belong to.
 For example, if course discussions are divided based on cohort, a Group Community TA who is in the "Alumni" cohort can only see